 The most important thing to do if your car starts to swerve on black ice is to STAY CALM!
 Take a deep breath and follow these steps to get your car back under control:

-- Apply even pressure to the brakes if your car has an ABS (anti-locking braking system).
+Apply even pressure to the brakes if your car has an ABS (anti-locking braking system) This is an external link.
 If you’re still skidding, apply even pressure to your brake pedal and allow your car’s ABS to pump the brakes until you come to a stop.

 Winter driving comes with some unique challenges, so prepare yourself for all road conditions to make your trip a safe one.
 Looking for other ways to stay safe on the road?
 See how installing a set of winter tires can have you confidently cruising all season long.